Inventua/nucleus-core/Documentation/Setup and Configuration/Site-Settings.md

 If you are logged on as a system administrator, you can also manage or add site from the `Settings` control panel.
 Additional sites have their own set of pages and users.

-> **_NOTE:_**   Nucleus version 1.0 has user interface elements which allow you to set up `Site Groups`.
-In the future, this will allow you to share users between sites, but this functionality has not yet been implemented.

 ![Site Settings](Site-Settings-Editor.png)

 ## Properties